 Starting with the June 2019 LSAT administration, the writing section will be separate from the multiple-choice portion of the LSAT and administered on a secure online platform.
 This change will result in greater convenience and flexibility for test takers as the testing date will be shorter, the essay will be typed rather than handwritten, and it can be completed at a time and place of the test takers’ choosing.
 By registering for the June or July LSAT, candidates will be automatically eligible to complete the writing section as of the date of the LSAT and up to one year thereafter.
 Candidates are only required to have one essay on file to complete their Law School Reports.
 Essays completed during previous LSAT administrations will still be valid for use in Law School Reports.

 Preparing for the Digital LSAT

 You can prepare for the Digital LSAT in many of the same ways you prepare for the paper-and-pencil test, since the content and structure of the test will not change.

 - Our free Get Acquainted with the Digital LSAT tutorial is now available.
 It shows how the tablet test works so that test takers can feel confident on test day and allows test takers to practice using the tools and features they will use on the day of the test.
 Prospective test takers can access the tutorial on a laptop, desktop computer, tablet, or even a smartphone.
-To directly simulate the experience of taking the Digital LSAT, we recommend taking the Get Acquainted with the Digital LSAT tutorial on a tablet if they have access to one.
+To directly simulate the experience of taking the Digital LSAT, prospective test takers may wish to take the Get Acquainted with the Digital LSAT tutorial on a tablet if they have access to one.
 However, prospective test takers can access the tutorial using any Internet-connected device.
 On non-touchscreen devices, prospective test takers can use a mouse or trackpad to get comfortable with the Digital LSAT’s features so that they are familiar with them on test day.

 - Current Official LSAT PrepTest books and ebooks, available from your favorite bookseller, are still great for practicing for the digital test.